SoftwareGuy/NodeListServer/README.md

 #### Endpoint `/list`

--   **Method:** GET
+-   **Method:** POST
+-   **Required POST elements:** serverKey
 -   This is the endpoint you use to get a server list.
-Note that we return a server list that doesn't have all the cache fields like the Server UUID.
-The reason behind that is if we did, someone could take the UUID and pass it to the `remove` Endpoint.
-And we don't want that, do we?
+Simply POST the server key to the server to get the list.
+Note that the returned server list doesn't contain all cached data like the UUID and Last Updated values.
+The public doesn't need to know about that.

+```
+curl -X POST --data="serverKey=YourServerKeyGoesHere" http://127.0.0.1:8889/list
+```
+*Note: `YourServerKeyGoesHere` is the string defined as the server key.
+The default is `NodeListServerDefaultKey`.*

 #### Endpoint `/add`
 -   **Method:** POST
--   **Required POST elements:** serverUuid (Server UUID), serverName (Server Name), serverPort (Server Listening Port)
+-   **Required POST elements:** serverKey, serverUuid (Server UUID), serverName (Server Name), serverPort (Server Listening Port)
 -   This is the endpoint that you use to add servers to the NodeListServer Cache.

+```
+curl -X POST --data "serverKey=YourServerKeyGoesHere&serverUuid=1234-5678-9012-3456&serverName=Debug Playground&serverPort=7777&players=8" http://127.0.0.1:8889/add
+```

 #### Endpoint `/remove`

 -   **Method:** POST
--   **Required POST elements:** serverUuid (Server UUID)
+-   **Required POST elements:** serverKey, serverUuid (Server UUID)
 -   This is the endpoint you use to remove a server from the NodeListServer Cache.
 You need to supply the server UUID for it to be removed.

+```
+curl -X POST --data "serverKey=YourServerKeyGoesHere&serverUuid=1234-5678-9012-3456" http://127.0.0.1:8889/remove
+```

 #### Endpoint `/update`

 -   **Method:** POST
--   **Required POST elements:** serverUuid (Server's UUID)
+-   **Required POST elements:** serverKey, serverUuid (Server UUID)
--   **Optional POST elements:** newServerName (New server name), newPlayerCount (New player count)
+-   **Optional POST elements:** newServerName (new server name), newPlayerCount (New player count)

-This endpoint is special as it allows you to rename and change the player count of your server.
+-   This endpoint is special as it allows you to rename and change the player count of your server.
 So, if someone connected, you can increase the player count to the new count.
 Omit `newServerName` if you do not wish to change the server's registered name.
-*In the future this endpoint will be able to be used for a "keep alive" mechanism so that dead servers can get cleaned upon next list server request.*

-### API Communication Examples

-*Note: These examples uses CURL on a Shell/Command Line.
-Adapt it to your environment respectively.
-I strongly recommend using a UUID that is randomly generated (either via `uuid` on Linux, `System.Guid` in .NET, or whatnot) to avoid collisions.
-NodeListServer **will not** accept duplicate servers with the same UUID.*

-#### Getting a list of servers
-```
-curl -X POST --data="serverKey=YourServerKeyGoesHere" http://127.0.0.1:8889/list
-```
-*Note: `YourServerKeyGoesHere` is the string defined as the server key.
-The default is `NodeListServerDefaultKey`.*

-#### Adding a server to the list
-```
-curl -X POST --data "serverKey=YourServerKeyGoesHere&serverUuid=1234-5678-9012-3456&serverName=Debug Playground&serverPort=7777" http://127.0.0.1:8889/add
-```
-#### Removing a server from the list
-```
-curl -X POST --data "serverKey=YourServerKeyGoesHere&serverUuid=1234-5678-9012-3456" http://127.0.0.1:8889/remove
-```

-#### Updating a server in the list
+-   This endpoint is also used to update your server entry's lastUpdated value.
+Use it to tell the List Server that your server is still alive.

 ```
 curl -X POST --data "serverKey=YourServerKeyGoesHere&serverUuid=1234-5678-9012-3456&newServerName=Waifu Dungeon&newPlayerCount=8" http://127.0.0.1:8889/update
 ```